yasutakatou/IMS/README.md

 # Feature

-This tool has two major functions.
+This tool has three major functions.
 1. check the posted messages according to the rules, label them if they fit the rules, and repost them to the incidents management channel.

 ![2](https://user-images.githubusercontent.com/22161385/117542584-2f2aaf00-b054-11eb-8405-570a21570f9c.png)